 I would like to welcome you to the American University of Kurdistan.

-I very much look forward to working with all of AUK’s stakeholders.
-While my role is to lead, it is most important that I listen, engage, mentor, and facilitate.
-This necessitates all of you taking a participatory role in these conversations as it is only together that AUK, and well as all of us individually, will prosper.
+Of course, this is a very ambitious agenda.
+The AUK has an excellent faculty and staff motivated to move forward.
+And while my role is to lead, it is most important that all of us assume participatory roles in these initiatives as it is only together that AUK, and well as all of us individually, will prosper.

 Dr. Randall Rhodes